armindojr/pure-gen/README.md

 I want to add or modify dictionary for my language, what i do?
 - Fork this repo
 - Clone your forked repo to your pc
-- Run:  ``node bundle.js decompress``
-- Edit your language pack inside ./locale
-- Run:  ``node bundle.js compress``
+- Make modifications
-- Commit changes to your branch
+- Commit changes to your fork
 - Create PR of your fork to this repo

 **Do not create PR changing /doc/ files, i will not accept!!**